30 day money back guarantee. Cancel for full refund, keep the audit report.

 Why It Matters for Brokers

 Brokers who understand probable maximum loss are better equipped to navigate the underwriting process, secure competitive terms, and advocate effectively for their clients.
 This knowledge is especially valuable in hard market conditions where carrier appetite tightens.
 From a practical standpoint, underwriting literacy helps brokers prepare stronger submissions that are more likely to receive favorable consideration.
 It also enables more productive conversations with underwriters and more accurate client expectations about available coverage and pricing.
+Brokers who present well-organized submission packages with complete loss data and risk narratives consistently receive more competitive quotes from underwriters.
+Understanding underwriting appetite by carrier allows brokers to target submissions more effectively, reducing wasted effort and improving hit ratios.
+Underwriting file completeness standards vary by carrier, and understanding each carrier's requirements prevents delays caused by incomplete submissions.

 Real-World Example